Cha Du-ri: Celtic

 Following interest from Celtic, Cha arrived in Glasgow for a medical on 30 June 2010.
 In an interview regarding his move to Parkhead, Cha expressed his desire to compete in an Old Firm derby.
 Cha signed for Celtic pending approval of a work permit.
 In doing so he joined up with his national teammate Ki Sung-yueng.

 On 28 July 2010, Cha made his Celtic debut in the UEFA Champions League Third qualifying round against Braga, a 3–0 defeat and on 14 August made his SPL debut against Inverness Caledonian Thistle in a 1–0 win over the Highland side.
 Cha then scored his first Celtic goal against St Johnstone in the SPL on 26 December 2010.
 However, international commitment and his own injury limited him to 21 appearances and one goal in all competitions in his first season at Celtic.

 In the 2011–12 season, Cha continued to struggle at the start of the season, due to his international commitment and his own injury concerns.
 Cha also faced competition with new signing Adam Matthews at the right–back position.
-Cha scored an own goal in a UEFA Europa League match against Rennes, which resulted a 1–1 draw, after Benoît Costil was making its way harmlessly through to Fraser Forster but there appeared to be no communication between him and Cha Du-ri, who helped it on and then watched in horror as the ball slipped past the Hoops keeper and in to the net.
+Cha scored an own goal in a UEFA Europa League match against Rennes, which resulted a 1–1 draw, after a Benoît Costil kick was making its way harmlessly through to Fraser Forster but there appeared to be no communication between him and Cha Du-ri, who helped it on and then watched in horror as the ball slipped past the Hoops keeper and in to the net.
 Despite suffering an injury during international duties, Cha was given a handful of first team appearances following Emilio Izaguirre's injury at the end of the year.
 On 25 March 2012, Cha was sent off in the Old Firm derby, which Celtic lost 3–2.
 After serving a one match suspension, Cha returned to the first team on 22 April 2012 against Motherwell and scored in a 3–0 win.